OWASP/Python-Honeypot/CONTRIBUTING.md

 OWASP Python Honeypot currently supports multiple types of protocols with different types and modules for various purposes like getting credentials, network events, files, honeypot events, and custom data coming from each module.

-### To add a new protocol on can create a new folder inside the /OWASP-Honeypot/modules directory of the project.
+### To add a new protocol you should create a new folder inside the `/OWASP-Honeypot/modules` directory of the project.

 ### Set up protocol files
-Each protocol has an \_\_init_\_\.py file  which has the category configuration, below shown is the template for the same.
+Each protocol has an `__init__.py` file  which has the category configuration, below shown is the template for the same.
 ```
 def category_configuration():
     """